github/docs/content/github/managing-security-vulnerabilities/about-coordinated-disclosure-of-security-vulnerabilities.md

 ---
 title: About coordinated disclosure of security vulnerabilities
-intro: 'Vulnerability disclosure is a coordinated effort between security researchers and repository maintainers.'
+intro: 'Vulnerability disclosure is a coordinated effort between security reporters and repository maintainers.'
 miniTocMaxHeadingLevel: 4
 versions:
   free-pro-team: '*'